 When deciding what size tent to get you need to ask yourself ‘How Much Space do You Need?’

 Although roomy enough for three people to sleep, if you are carrying all your gear without the added storage space of a vehicle it may be a tight fit.
-A queen sized airbed fits inside with a small amount of space – about 1 foot (30cm) – at the sides for gear.
+A queen sized airbed just fits inside with a small amount of space – about 1 foot (30cm) – at the sides for gear so it becomes very tight for three grown people.
 If you want to use a double layer air mattress your headroom will be reduced and it’s advisable to keep it away from the sides to avoid touching the sloping walls.
 You might find it easier to inflate a queen size bed once it is inside.

 Table of Contents